Dhananjay45/GitLearningRepo/README.md

 # GitLearningRepo
-In this repo I am trying to understend git
+In this repo I am trying to understand git